-The Auxey Holdco Limited Board is where the group-wide activities and operations are managed.
-Reports are regularly made to the Auxey Holdco Board by the Executive Committee as to the strategy, performance and key decisions taken which provides the Board with assurance that proper consideration is given to stakeholder interests in decision-making.
+The ultimate parent is where the group-wide activities and operation are managed.
+Reports are regularly made to the ultimate parent company Board by the Executive Committee as to the strategy, performance and key decisions taken which provides the Board with assurance that proper consideration is given to stakeholder interests in decision-making.